pluto-language/plp/README.md

 [Pl](#)uto [P](#)ackage Manager.

-Doesn't really do much at the moment, but in the future, youwill be able to install, remove, and update, Pluto packages.
+Doesn't really do much at the moment, but in the future, you will be able to install, remove, and update, Pluto packages.

 ```